yashiwashi123/yashiwashi123.github.io/latrodectus.md

 }
 ```

-CRC32 hash algorithm gets used to obfuscate api function names
+CRC32 hash algorithm is used to obfuscate api function names.
+You can deobfucsate this via the HashDB plugin in IDA.
 ```c
  v2[0] = NtAllocateVirtualMemory_0;
   v3 = &unk_1AC909A1B08;